-7.2-A: Provide continual evaluation and implementation of affordable housing opportunities.
+7.2-A: Provide continual evaluation and implementation of affordable and single family housing opportunities.

 7.2-B: Provide housing to meet the needs of senior households.

 7.2-C: Support organizations that assist citizens with handicaps in finding accessible housing.
 Support may include technical assistance and alternative design standards and code requirements.